csc7/PP2_CI/README.md

     - A fixed navigation bar on top.
     - A fixed footer.
 - **SKELETON**: the information is accessed through a fixed navigation menu on top of the pages.
-- **SURFACE**: the website is based on red, white and blue colours to give strong contrast and simoultaneously a "live" design.
+- **SURFACE**: the website is based on red, white and blue colours to give strong contrast and simultaneously a "live" design.

 ADD RESPONSIVENESS AND INTERACTIVITY REQUIREMNTS